Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Numerical Example

 Results in this section were generated with MATLAB on a desktop computer with a 3.0 GHz Intel i7 processor and 16 GB of RAM.
 Set-valued state estimates were plotted using techniques from \cite{Bird_HybZono} and \cite{BIRDthesis_2022}.

 Consider the integrator dynamics

 with $x_k,u_k\in\Rspace^2$, together with the nonlinear measurement equation given by \eqref{eqn-y-source}.
-While the proposed methods can account for uncertainties in the dynamic model, control inputs, and measurement model by including these in input-output sets, for simplicity of exposition this example omits such uncertainties to clearly exhibit the effect of over-approximating a nonlinear input-output set using a hybrid zonotope.
-Method M3 from Example \ref{ex-H-Towers}, shown in Figure \ref{fig-H-tower}(b), serves as an input-output set $\Bar{\Phi}_{meas}$ for the measurement model.
-At each time step, an exact measurement of the output is taken.
-Using \textbf{Theorem \ref{thm-out2in}}, \textbf{Corollary \ref{co-IOS-IDs4OA}}, and $\Bar{\Phi}_{meas}$ the recursion \eqref{eqn-dynUpdate}-\eqref{eqn-measUpdate} is executed as
+While the proposed methods account for input uncertainty, process uncertainty, and measurement noise, for simplicity of exposition this example omits these.
+This allows us to more clearly assess the effect of using an over-approximated graph of a nonlinear function (see \textbf{Corollary \ref{co-IOS-IDs4OA}}).
+Method M3 from Example \ref{ex-H-Towers}, shown in Figure \ref{fig-H-tower}(b), serves as an over-approximation of a graph of a function $\Bar{\Phi}_{meas}$ for the measurement model.